v-electrolux/light-middleware/README.md

 - logRequest - middleware for simple logging, you can use any logger module with log, error, info, fatal methods
 - setStartRequestTimestamp - middleware that set starting time of request (for calculating duration for example)
 - asyncErrorHandler - wraps async handler and converts it to classic express-handler style
+- logWebSocketRequest - method for simple logging web socket connect/disconnect, you can use any logger, like in logRequest middleware

 ## Example